When it comes to protecting yourself against malaria, there are several options available.

 Doxycycline is an antibiotic that’s often prescribed for a variety of bacterial infections as well as malaria.

-It works by inhibiting protein synthesis in the malaria parasite, which prevents it from growing and multiplying.
+It works by inhibiting protein synthesis in the malaria parasite, which prevents it from growing and reproducing inside red blood cells.

 Pros of Using Doxycycline for Travel